 Who are the most successful English clubs?
 We look at the teams to have won the most major honours in English football history.

 Readers should note that the myriad forms of ‘Super Cup’ honours have not been included in these gloried calculations as these are a) quasi-friendlies a lot of time, and b) aren’t open to most clubs.
 And while you get a gold badge to wear on your shirt, we haven’t included the Club World Cup in these figures.
-Please add on one honour for each of Manchester United, Liverpool and Chelsea if you deem that competition a worthy addition to this overall assessment of the most successful teams in English football history.
+Please add on one honour for each of Manchester United, Liverpool, Chelsea and Manchester City if you deem that competition a worthy addition to this overall assessment of the most successful teams in English football history.

 The competitions included here are the FA Cup (started 1871), the league championship (started 1888, reconstituted to the Premier League in 1992), the League Cup (started 1960), the European Cup (started 1955, rebranded as the Champions League in 1992), the UEFA Cup (started 1971, rebranded as the Europa League in 2009), the European Cup Winners Cup (started 1960, abolished 1999) and, perhaps controversially, the Inter-Cities Fairs Cup, which was ran from 1955 to 1971 and is widely seen as the forerunner of the UEFA Cup.
 In regards to English football Leeds won it twice, Newcastle and Arsenal once.
 It’s not recognised by UEFA as part of a club’s European record but FIFA do, and that’s good enough for us.